-The Maid’s Room by Fiona Mitchell – Book Review
+The Maid’s Room by Fiona Mitchell – Review

 Abuse of migrant domestic workers has made headlines in this country as well as abroad, with many such workers suffering appalling conditions.
 These victims of modern day slavery often have no legal rights and are too scared to report ill-treatment.